cisstech/nge/projects/demo/src/assets/docs/nge-monaco/usage.md

 ## Load Monaco Editor from your own server

-By default the library load monaco editor from the cdn <https://cdn.jsdelivr.net/npm/monaco-editor@0.21.2>.
+By default the library load monaco editor from a CDN.
 Please follow the steps above to load monaco from your own server.

 ## Include monaco assets to angular.json